 Typical of various powered products, the environmental impacts of mowers primarily occur through the consumption of gasoline.
 For this mower/engine combination, roughly 60-70% (83 pounds CO2 equivalent per year of the product's life) of the product's Global Warming Potential and Primary Energy Demand results from gasoline consumption during the use phase.

 The total energy consumption and Global Warming Potential (aka 'carbon footprint') of an entire year's worth of use of your engine, (at an average fuel consumption of 5 gallons per year), is roughly equivalent to driving 135 miles* – once.
 In total, your lawn mower uses about 1% of the fuel of the average North American automobile over the course of a year, which means the total carbon footprint of mowing your lawn is just 1%** of your annual driving footprint.

 Put in other terms, it would take 300 Briggs & Stratton mowers to equal the same greenhouse gas emissions as the energy used in one US home*** annually.

-While this impact might be small in comparison to your total household carbon footprint (Curious about what yours might be?
-Calculate your own.), it is our product's biggest impact, so we work hard to reduce it.
+While this impact might be small in comparison to your total household carbon footprint (curious about what yours might be?
+Calculate your own here.), it is our product's biggest impact, so we work hard to reduce it.
 Briggs & Stratton has reduced smog emissions from its engines by 75% since 1995, and we are always working to improve the fuel efficiency of the engine as well, while improving performance.
 Briggs & Stratton is improving fuel efficiency with the introduction of new overhead valve (OHV) engines.

 Briggs & Stratton CEO Todd Teske can tune up his own lawn mower -- so you can do yours, too.